Derm

 1. However there is not a fixed time window at which point it is too late to give to a symptomatic patient

-3. Administer even for mild pit viper bites
+3. Indications (even for seemingly mild pit viper bites)

 4. Monitor labs at baseline (see above), one hour after antivenom, and then every 6 hours until stable